 As part of the enrollment process, all drivers need to download the mobile app onto their phone.
 In some states, drivers choose which vehicle they drive the most.
 From then on, that phone will be associated with a particular vehicle.
 In other states, Progressive averages the data from all smartphones in the policy.

 For instances where two drivers in a household are in the car together, Progressive states that its mobile app should be able to determine who is driving and only use the data from that person’s phone.
 However, if the app does have an error, it does offer an opportunity to fix the trip information if needed.

-- Limit hard brakes and accelerations: By avoiding stepping on the gas and slamming on the brakes, you can earn a discount.
+- Limit hard brakes and accelerations: By avoiding stepping on the gas and slamming on the brakes, you may boost your Snapshot discount.

-- Avoiding late-night driving can generate more savings.
+- Avoid late-night driving: Driving during less risky times of the day can generate more savings.